carine-h/carine-h.github.io/posts/blog_10.md

 ![](../images/10_TV_spending.png)

 Interestingly, we see the Biden campaign mostly outspending Trump in states where there are Hispanic-majority counties and large Hispanic communities in general.
 I am hesitant to draw any conclusions from this graph, however, because it is state-wide, not county-wide data, and does not show any clear correlation between winners and TV airings.
-Moreover, as I've discussed in past blog posts, ads are not necessarily as effective as campaigns would hope.
-They are most effective when shows consistently up until an election.
-This would have to be the case in the Hispanic counties I looked at and unfortunately. there is not enough data available yet to verify the consistency and frequency of TV ad airings in these places.
+Moreover, ads are not necessarily as effective as campaigns would hope.
+They are most effective when shown consistently and repeatedly up until an election.
+This would have to be the case in the Hispanic counties I looked at and unfortunately there is not enough data available yet to verify the consistency and frequency of TV ad airings in these places.

 Because of these uncertainties, it may not be the ads themselves that are winning over voters.
 Rather, it may be that the *content* of the candidates' message.
 In this vein, Trump's rhetoric may be enough to eat away at Biden's Hispanic vote share despite spending less on TV ads.
 Additionally, Trump's ground outreach may have been better.
 His campaign did more rallies and door-knocking than Biden's.